Are you struggling to choose a name for your blog?

 We’ve looked at related words using a thesaurus to find synonyms.
 But you can also go in the opposite direction.

 Because using unrelated words for your blog name can also prove to be catchy.
 For example, who would have thought of pairing dogs and music?
-But that’s what this music technology store did:
+But that’s what Red Dog Music did:

 And then, of course, there’s that famous technology company who use the name of a fruit: